m-ld/m-ld-react-demo/Analysis.md

 #### Useful types for JSON-LD documents

-TK: Something about existing typings for JSON-LD documents?

 JSON-LD itself is not aware of the expected types of properties.
 However, JSON-LD contexts do map properties from one name to another—thus, given the expected types of various properties by their IRIs, a sophisticated system of